Modified on Friday, 20ᵗʰ December, 2024

 The response to the new standards and testing methodology has been very positive.
-Initial apprehension around limitations were quickly dispelled as Chefs began to innovate and adapt menus to meet the standards.
+Initial apprehension around limitations were quickly dispelled as chefs began to innovate and adapt menus to meet the standards.

 “At the beginning people were worried that if a menu item ‘failed’ the IDDSI testing, it meant they simply had to remove it from the menu.
 Naturally, they were worried about a resident’s choice.
 In fact, what we want people to do is to work out why the item failed and then see how to fix it to make sure a resident’s choice is preserved.
-If you take an example of mashed potato, which might have been too sticky, by Chef adding some butter or cream, he or she could make the mashed potato looking and tasting great without being sticky.”
+If you take an example of mashed potato, which might have been too sticky, by chef adding some butter or cream, he or she could make the mashed potato looking and tasting great without being sticky.”

-Julie says one of the biggest wins for Chefs and Dieticians was the assured consistency the new standards bring.
+Julie says one of the biggest wins for chefs and Dieticians was the assured consistency the new standards bring.

 Previously, a common issue was the subjective nature of texture modification.
 Chefs were finding a meal which was passed as appropriate for a resident one day, could easily be rejected the next, if a different dietician was reviewing the meals.
 With more reliable new standards being implemented, the consistency of testing is creating vital time and waste savings in the kitchen.